Timothy C. Hain, MD • Page last modified: July 24, 2021

 SCD does not change very rapidly -- people often wait many years, or forever, before having surgery.

 These are the things you might wish to do to mitigate symptoms:

-1. Avoid loud nose -- for example, if you play a musical instrument, better find another hobby or get used to being dizzy.
+1. Avoid loud nose -- for example, if you play a musical instrument, better find another hobby.

 3. Avoid pressure fluctuations between your middle ear and external ear -- in other words, avoid situations where your ear might pop.
 Again, there is no real danger (other than that of falling or driving off the road), but you might get pretty dizzy.

 On airplanes, our patients have indicated that ear plugs are often helpful in this situation also.
 The "ear plane" ear plugs are designed to reduce pressure fluctuation, and may be useful.
 If these are not possible or available, we suggest using a nasal decongestant at least one half hour prior to landing.

 4. A ventilation tube may help.
 This positive effect is due to reduced movement of the tympanic membrane, ossicular chain, and stapes footplate, and therebye reduction of pressure on the middle ear.
 This is only useful for vertigo.
 It does not help hyperacusis or tinnitus.
 OK, this is minor surgery.

 5. Medications are not terribly useful.

 Case example: An otherwise healthy man developed positional vertigo.
 On examination he was noted to have both a positional nystagmus (downbeating) as well as pulse-synchronous nystagmus (see video above).
 A VEMP was abnormal and this was followed by a temporal-bone CT scan which documented clear superior canal dehiscence.
 As his symptoms were minor, he opted to do nothing.

 While the diagnosis of SCD has become much easier in recent years, treatment has lagged behind.
 More work is needed to work out the best approach for treatment.